 There is a £20 (GBP) submission fee.
 This fee will offset costs incurred by Green Door Printmaking Studio in organising the exchange and posting your exchanged parcel to you.

 A completed submission form must be send electronically via our website.
+Please complete this form prior to posting your prints to us.
 The information on this form will be duplicated as required for the return of exchanged prints and does not need to be included as a hard copy when sending your prints.